dotlang/language/README.md

 1. You can omit output type (Example 2 and 3).
 2. Even if lambda has no input you must include `||` (Example 4).
 3. Lambdas are closures and can capture values in the parent function (Example 4 and 5).
 4. If a lambda captures a value in the parent function, that value cannot be re-assigned.
-Compiler will detech this.
+Compiler will detect this.
 This is to prevent possible data race in which case, a data is modified outside a thread (which is the closure) while the code inside the thread is reading it.
 Use channels to communicate between threads.
 5. Example 5 shows a function that returns a lambda.
 6. Example 6 shows invoking a lambda at the point of definition.
 7. You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normall call and replace the lambda inputs with `_`.
 Example 8 defines a lambda to call `process` functions with `x=10` but `y` and `z` will be inputs.